 The route from the start of the walk at the swimming pool is fully accessible.
 I was recently joined by Debbie North and the TGA Minipro motorised wheelchair and it was a doddle to get the 1 1/2 miles to Easby Abbey.
 The path initially follow the Old Railway through woodland to a bridge over the River Swale.
 From here the wide track bends to the right and heads north in to the grounds of the abbey.
 Those who wish can return by the same route, those who are happy to follow the footpath back to Richmond and complete a circular walk as well.

 Easby Abbey is Premonstratensian (I think that is spelt correctly!) which is the religion of the French Catholic order of the 12th century.
 However it was good old English soldiers who largely destroyed it during their stay on route to the Battle of Neville’s Cross in 1346.
 Unlike other abbeys it was left to fall in to disrepair and now has little to remind of the once impressive working abbey it once was.
 It is easy to wander through the ruins

-The stretch of river bank linking the two offers a very easy stroll with the powerful River Swale a deep brown colour, derived from the peat and moors further up the dale.
-The power of the river was such that strenuous efforts had to be made to ensure Easby Abbey did not drop in to the river a few years ago – have a look at how it has cut in to the bank near the abbey ruins!
+The stretch of river bank linking Richmond with Easby Abbey a very easy stroll.
+However it does not take much to notice how the powerful River Swale is a deep brown colour.
+This is derived from the peat and moors further up the dale.
+In fact the power of the river was such that strenuous efforts had to be made to ensure Easby Abbey did not disappear to the river a few years ago.
+Have a look at how it has cut in to the bank near the abbey ruins.

 Your email address will not be published.
 Required fields are marked *